darkest-soul/scioly/README.md

 ### Step 4

 Once accepted, your problem will start showing up in the [api](https://scioly.js.org/api) within a few hours.
+Additionally, please make sure to check the pull request every so often in case we require any changes from your end.

 ---